 How do I get my dog to stop pulling on the leash?

 Many dogs pull on their leash and the best way to stop them is to train them properly.
 You can use the following corrective method to stop your dog from dragging you around on walks outside.
 There may be other issues with leash training your dog.
 Does your pup have a problem with pulling on his lead?
-This is a common problem and I find myself feeling bad for the owners I see being dragged around by their arm.
+Tugging is a common problem and I find myself feeling bad for the owners I see being dragged around by their arms.
 Their dog is straining his muscles when he does this and it can cause shoulder and joint problems unless you get the issue resolved.

 Your dog pulls on the leash because they are excited about going for a walk and can’t contain themselves.
 Rescue dogs who have never been properly trained are usually highly susceptible to this problem.